garthk/puppet-wp-micro/README.md

      `find ~/Downloads -type f | egrep ".*/(cert|pk)-[A-Z0-9]{32}.pem" | xargs -I{} mv {} ~/.ec2/`

+### Install EC2 API tools

 * [Install Homebrew].
 If you're not on a Mac, you can't do this.
 Find another way to install the EC2 API tools and skip a few steps.

 * `brew install ec2-api-tools`